 In complete contrast to the young and oftentimes horrid couples were the middle-aged and elderly ones.
 I often got sweet smiles and clearly polite stares from these people.
 They seemed to be thinking "Doesn't she look cute," or "Way to go, girl."
 But that's obviously just my interpretation!

 It was pretty encouraging to receive these welcome smiles.
-It gave me hope that people will outgrow their intolerance...though I know that this isn't always the case.
+It gave me hope that people will outgrow their intolerance... though I know that this isn't always the case.
 It made me wonder whether, as we age, we become more accepting of all types of people and sort out our priorities.

 There was, however, one exception.
-On our way back to the car, a middle-aged man told his kids (who looked about seven or eight years old), "Mira la vaca burra."
+On our way back to the car, a middle-aged man told his kids (who looked about 7 or 8 years old), "Mira la vaca burra."
 This translates literally to "Look at the cow donkey," but both terms are often used to describe either fat or ignorant people in Spanish.
 The most disturbing part of this was that he seemed to be teaching his children to hate anyone who was different — to hate anyone he deemed worthy of ridicule.
 I don't doubt that fat phobia, along with any other phobia directed at groups of human beings, is often learned behavior.
 But seeing it in action threw me completely off guard, and was, in some senses, the most devastating part of the experiment.